 - Proactively identifies opportunities for sales process improvement.

-- Implements enabling technologies, including CRM, to field sales teams.
-Monitors the assigned sales organisation’s compliance with the required standards for maintaining CRM data.
-Works closely with sales management to optimize the effectiveness of the firm’s technology investments.
+- Implements enabling technologies, including CRM, to field sales teams and monitors compliance.
+Works closely with sales management to optimise the effectiveness of the firm’s technology investments.

-- Coordinates training delivery to sales, sales management, and sales support personnel in the sales organization supported.
+- Coordinates training delivery to sales, sales management, and sales support personnel in the sales organisation supported.